swiftlang/vscode-swift/README.md

 - **Swift Projects**: A list of all known Swift projects in the active workspace.
 - **SPM Packages**: Swift Package Manager targets, products, dependencies, and plugins.

+The API includes a version number that follows [semantic versioning](https://semver.org/) and is separate from the extension's version number.
+See [the contributing guide](CONTRIBUTING.md) for a more detailed explanation on when this version number is incremented.

 ### Using the API

 To use the API in your extension you can download the [`src/SwiftExtensionApi.ts`](src/SwiftExtensionApi.ts) file from this repository to get proper TypeScript type definitions.
 It is recommended that you download the version from a tagged release as main is not guaranteed to remain stable.